Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

 A first implication is that the contributions $\zeta^{k}$ of all wavenumbers $k\neq l$ to the SCNR and $\mathcal{S}^*$ generally remain finite.
 The only possible exception is the contribution from the unstable mode $l$, for which the denominator of Eq.~\eqref{equ:defzeta} can, in principle, become zero.
 This wavenumber thus deserves special attention.

 As a reference, let us now first explicitly consider the situation for systems for which $\mathcal{J}^{k}$ is {Hermitian}.
-This holds for models~\eqref{equ:moda} if ${\mu}$ has a gradient representation, thus, in particular, for any system in thermal equilibrium.
+This holds for models of the type of Eq.~\eqref{equ:moda} if ${\mu}$ has a gradient representation, thus, in particular, for any system in thermal equilibrium.
 Then, $T^k$ is orthogonal, resulting in $C^k_{ij}=\delta_{ij}$.
 Hence, $\zeta^k=-\sum_i\lambda_i^k$ for all $k$, including $k=l$.
-Equations~\eqref{equ:eppt2} and~\eqref{equ:sdecomfin} then imply that, for Hermitian systems of type~\eqref{equ:moda}, the SCNR remains {strictly} finite, even at a phase transition, so that, in general, $\mathcal{S}^* \equiv 0$.
+Equations~\eqref{equ:eppt2} and~\eqref{equ:sdecomfin} then imply that, for Hermitian systems of the type of Eq.~\eqref{equ:moda}, the SCNR remains {strictly} finite, even at a phase transition, so that, in general, $\mathcal{S}^* \equiv 0$.

-In contrast, for systems with a \textit{non-Hermitian} $\mathcal{J}^{k}$, the SCNR can, in principle, become singular at the transition, as can be already anticipated from the form of the $\zeta^k$.
+In contrast, for systems with a \textit{non-Hermitian} $\mathcal{J}^{k}$, the SCNR can, in principle, become singular at the transition, as can be already anticipated from the form of the $\zeta^k$ in Eq.~\eqref{equ:defzeta}.
 With regard to this aspect, we now examine the three different transition scenarios presented in Sec.~\ref{sec:overview-transitions}.
 To study them, we consider paths in the parameter space of Eq.~\eqref{equ:moda} that end at the respective transition points.
-Naturally, the latter are parameterized by the real part $w=\mathrm{Re}(\lambda^l_i)$ of the eigenvalue that vanishes at the transition.
+Naturally, the latter are parameterized by the real part $w=\mathrm{Re}(\lambda^l_i)$ of the eigenvalue of $\mathcal{J}^{l}$ that vanishes at the transition.
 Accordingly, in the following, $T^k(w)$ and $\{\lambda^k_n(w)\}$ are always assumed to depend on this single parameter $w$.
-For sake of readability, in the following we state the argument $w$ explicitly only when we evaluate a quantity at the critical point $w=0$.
+For sake of readability, we explicitly state the argument $w$ in the following only when we evaluate a quantity at the transition point $w=0$.